A red, white, and blue star spangled drink for the 4th of July that's simply berry and herb-infused flavored water!

 What makes this a red, white, and blue drink

-White: chamomile flowers (or coconut chips)
+White: chamomile flowers (or coconut chips, or white chia seeds)

 Blue: blueberries and lavender (optional)